githubanotaai/new-test-backend-nodejs/README.md

 <strong>You need to develop this test using the following technologies:</strong>

-- MongoDB for the database.
+- PostgreSQL for the database.
-- AWS SQS for the catalog change notifications.
+- RabbitMQ for the catalog change notifications.
 - AWS S3 for storing the catalog JSON.
-- Node.js for the backend.
+- Java for the backend.
-- Express.js as the web framework.
+- Spring Boot as the web framework.

 <hr>
 <strong>Diagram representing the final structure of the project:</strong> <br><br>
 ![image](https://github.com/githubanotaai/new-test-backend-nodejs/assets/52219768/504ba448-f128-41db-ae86-18dc19c0dc9d)

 <hr>

 <strong>Instructions</strong>

 <strong>To begin the test, fork this repository, create a branch with your full name, and send us the link to your completed test (link to your repository).
 If you only clone the repository, you won't be able to push changes, making the pull request more complicated.</strong>

 - Use your own AWS account to set up the required services.
 - Update the README file with instructions on how to run your application.
 - Paste the branch name into the GUPY system and indicate the completion of the test.